 Welcome to the Information Literacy Research Guide.
-The Carmichael Library, alongside the Quality Enhancement Plan office, is committed to the goal of increasing the information literacy of the students attending the University of Montevallo.
+Carmichael Library is committed to the goal of increasing the information literacy of the students attending the University of Montevallo.
 Information Literacy is the foundation for lifelong learning, and it extends across the curriculum to touch every discipline.
-This guide contains a growing collection of links, resources, and information to support information literacy learning outcomes.
+This guide contains a collection of links, resources, and information to support information literacy learning outcomes.

 The American Association of College and Research Libraries defines Information Literacy as the set of abilities that allow a person to recognize when information is needed and to locate, evaluate, and use effectively the needed information.